athenasaurav/intentless/README.md

 ## :heart: Contributing

 We are very open to the community's contributions - be it a quick fix of a typo, or a completely new feature!
-You don't need to be a Haystack expert to provide meaningful improvements.
+You don't need to be a LilChirp expert to provide meaningful improvements.
 To learn how to get started, check out our [Contributor Guidelines](https://github.com/deepset-ai/haystack/blob/master/CONTRIBUTING.md) first.
 You can also find instructions to run the tests locally there.